Last Updated on 2025-11-12 by Claudia Bastos

 Filhós are made with flour, yeast, eggs, and olive oil; they are then left to ferment and deep-fried in hot olive oil.
 Ultimately, they are covered with sugar and cinnamon or sugar syrup.
 As Sonhos, they can be done with punking, which makes them even more delicious.

-In the past, they used to be offered to the boys who sang through the neighbor’s houses after the Christmas mass (Missa do Galo).
-Normally, they were served with Port Wine to “warm the soul.”
+In the past, they were offered to the boys who sang through the neighbor’s houses after the Christmas mass (Missa do Galo).
+Usually, they were served with Port Wine to “warm the soul.”

 Azevias

 Azevias is a traditional Christmas dessert originally from Alentejo.
-It consists of thin dough with the shape of a half-moon filled with a sweet chickpea puree.
+It consists of thin dough in the shape of a half-moon filled with a sweet chickpea puree.
 It is deep-fried and covered with sugar and cinnamon (surprising, right?).
-It can have other fillings like punking, sweet potato, beans, and gila.
-Almond flour is usually added to the puree, too.
+It can have other fillings like pork, sweet potato, beans, and gila.
+Almond flour is usually added to the puree as well.

-Fun fact: Azevias has the same name as a fish due to its flat and long shape.
+Fun fact: Azevias is named after a fish because of its flat, long shape.
 This dessert is also typical in Carnaval.
 And it is a luscious sin.

 Coscorões

-Some say that this sweet was brought during the crusades, as they had great durability and withstood the long trips, but we aren’t certain of this reference.
-Anyway, they are deliciously crispy and addicting.
+Some say this sweet was brought during the Crusades, as it had outstanding durability and withstood the long trips, but we aren’t certain of this claim.
+Anyway, they are deliciously crispy and addictive.

 Pão de Ló

-Pão de Ló wasn’t typically a Christmas dessert; it used to be more traditional on Easter, but lately, people started cooking and buying them at Christmas, too.
+Pão de Ló wasn’t typically a Christmas dessert; it was more traditional on Easter, but lately people have started cooking and buying it at Christmas, too.
 Today, it is a staple Portuguese sweet, and at Christmas, it can’t be forgotten.

 Pão de ló is a fluffy, humid cake with eggs, flour, and sugar.
-There are different kinds of Pão de ló; some are more humid with more egg yolks, others are covered with a sugar coat, and others are drier.
+There are different kinds of Pão de ló: some are more humid, with more egg yolks; others are covered with a sugar coating; and others are drier.
 Our favorite is the more humid Pão de Ló of Ovar.
-They are especially good on Christmas morning with a piece of Cheese.
+They are outstanding on Christmas morning with a piece of Cheese.

 Peras bêbedas

 Peras bêbedas, which translates to drunk pears, are a simple dessert typically served on Christmas Eve.
-They are done with peeled pears slowly boiled in Port and red wine, sugar, and spices.
-Although they are done in wine, nearly all the alcohol evaporates with the boiling process.
+They are done with peeled pears, slowly boiled in Port and red wine, with sugar and spices.
+Although they are done in wine, nearly all the alcohol evaporates during the boiling process.

-You may think it is a weird dessert, but give it a try, and you may be surprised.
+You may think it is a weird dessert, but give it a try —you may be surprised.

 Broas Castelares